friflo/Friflo.Json.Fliox/Engine/README.md

 ### Loading entities

-Entities are loaded in batches of 10.000 entities using the `SceneClient`.
+Entities are loaded in batches of 10.000 entities using the `GameClient`.
-If a batch has finished loading the entities are than added to the `EntityStore` calling `CreateFromDataNode()` for each entity.
+If a batch has finished loading `DatabaseEntity`'s they are than added to the `EntityStore` by calling `GameDatabase.LoadEntity()` for each `DatabaseEntity`.

 The entity tree is build by utilizing the field `children` of a `DatabaseEntity`.
 In case ids in `children` are inconsistent the errors can be ignored or cause a loading error.